Subbath Cluster Dynamical Mean-Field Theory: Method

-The key idea of Subbaths CDMFT (SB-CDMFT) is to split the bath in order to reduce the size of the Anderson impurity model.
-We split the full $N_{\rm b}$ sites bath into $N_{\rm sb}$ subbaths (Fig.~\ref{fig: sb-bath-splitting}).
+The key idea of Subbath CDMFT (SB-CDMFT) is to split the bath in order to reduce the size of the Anderson impurity model.
+We split the full $N_{\rm b}$ orbitals bath into $N_{\rm sb}$ subbaths (Fig.~\ref{fig: sb-bath-splitting}).
 Each subbath labeled $\alpha$ has a specific hybridization to the cluster, resulting in $N_{\rm sb}$ distinct Anderson impurity models:

 Here $b\in\{1, 2,\ldots, N_{\rm b}/N_{\rm sb}\}$.
 What makes this idea particularly efficient is that each effective impurity problem $H_{\text{imp}}^{\alpha}$ is solved independently.
 This reduces the computational cost of ED to $\mathcal{O}(4^{N_{\rm c}+N_{\rm b}/N_{\rm sb}})$.
 From there, we compute the cluster Green functions of each Anderson impurity model: